ThatsVie/atlas-headphones/README.md

 **CSS**

-Variables: Define colors, font sizes, and other reusable values.
+Variables that define colors, font sizes, and other reusable values.

-Base Styles: Set up universal box-sizing, font family, and link styles.
+Base styles set up universal box-sizing, font family, and link styles.

-Header Styles: Style the header, logo, and navigation links for different screen sizes.
+Style the header, logo, and navigation links for different screen sizes.

-Hero Section Styles: Style the hero section with background image, text alignment, and spacing.
+Style the hero section with background image, text alignment, and spacing.

-Responsive Design: Ensure the layout adapts to desktop, tablet, and mobile views
+Responsive Design to ensure the layout adapts to desktop, tablet, and mobile views

+### Task 2: Create the "What We Do" Section

+In this task, we created the "What We do..." section, which highlights key features using custom font icons.

+**HTML**
+We structured the HTML to include a heading, a description, and four feature blocks.
+Each feature block contains a custom font icon, a heading, and a description.

+**CSS**
+We updated the CSS to style the "What We do..." section, ensuring it is responsive across desktop, tablet, and mobile devices.
+The CSS includes styles for the section container, text blocks, and feature blocks, as well as media queries for responsiveness.

 ## Usage
 Open the `index.html` file in your web browser to view the website.